julianje/Bunny/README.md

 ### Power analysis

-Given an experiment object (See below on how to build experiments), Bunny can ...
+Given an experiment (See example folder on how to build experiments), Bunny can ...

 Calculate its power, given the sample size